Elmar Mammadyarov: Early life

 Mammadyarov was born in Baku, then part of the Azerbaijan SSR, on July 2, 1960.
 His father, Maharram Mammadyarov, was born in Nakhchivan Autonomous Republic.
-He studied at the School of International Relations and International Law of the Kiev State University in 1977-1982.
+He studied at the School of International Relations and International Law of the Kyiv State University in 1977-1982.
 He continued his education at the Diplomatic Academy of the MFA of USSR in 1988-1991 and obtained a PhD in History.
 In 1989-1990, Mammadyarov was appointed as exchange scholar at the Center for Foreign Policy Development of the Brown University.

 Political career

 Mammadyarov started his diplomatic career in the Ministry of Foreign Affairs of the Azerbaijani SSR in 1982.
 He served there as second and first secretary until 1988.
 During 1991 and 1992, he was the Director of the State Protocol Division.
 From 1992 to 1995, Mammadyarov worked in the Permanent Mission of Azerbaijan to the United Nations in New York.
 Upon completion of his duties he returned to Baku and from 1995 to 1998 he was the deputy director of the Department of International Organizations in the Ministry.
 From 1998 to 2003, he served as counselor at the Embassy of Azerbaijan to the United States.
 In 2003, Mammadyarov was appointed as Ambassador to Italy.
-On 2 April 2004, he was appointed as the Minister of Foreign Affairs.
-On 9 July 2019, Azerbaijani President Ilham Aliyev signed an order to award him with the Order for service to the Fatherland of the first degree.